runtime429/Purejet_Limiter/README.md

 # Purejet_Limiter

+!!!
+The current design has not yet been tested. !!!

 This repository contains hardware a hardware design and software for a rev limiter for Ditech / Purejet Scooter.

 ![Rev Limiter](https://raw.githubusercontent.com/runtime429/Purejet_Limiter/main/img/DBZ_v2.png)